Lachlan-Mayne/english-notes/Lachlan's editing space/English Notes Lachlan.md

 ### reflection paragraph:
 "The sun will move on, and I will simply watch."
 The widower in the country is a compelling

+Hand in a 250-300 word reflection on one of the human experiences in your related text.
+Use the following questions to scaffold your reflection.
+1. What anomalies, inconsistencies and/or paradoxes are explored in your related text?
+2. How has this text invited you to see the world differently?
 ## Texts Definition:

 Texts are a vehicle through which we share experiences.
 Texts are shaped by experiences and they shape experiences.
 It’s through texts that we encounter and understand human experiences.
 This is, therefore, a study of the way texts share or represent experiences.